Written by

 They’re not the same product, so “better or worse” is the wrong frame.
 Sportsbooks are built for betting: fixed odds, promos, simple slips, and the book takes the other side (with vig baked in).
 Prediction markets are built for trading: you’re buying and selling a price that moves, you can enter and exit like an exchange, and your real costs are fees plus the buy/sell spread.

-So instead of comparing, I’d put it like this: Use a sportsbook if you want the classic experience: quick bets, lots of markets, parlay features, and predictable odds format.
 Use a prediction market if you like the trading angle: trying to get a better entry, selling early, reacting to news, and taking advantage of market moves when liquidity is strong.